BrOleg5/research-wheel-slippage/README.md

 # Research the wheel slippage of a mobile robot on a heterogeneous terrain

-Continuation of the project [Slippage-compensation](https://github.com/BrOleg5/Slippage-compensation).
+This project is continuation of [Slippage-compensation](https://github.com/BrOleg5/Slippage-compensation).

 ## Requirements